 While challenges are increasing, so too is innovation.
 The range of financial products available to businesses and consumers is growing, and as more businesses and consumers adopt digital solutions, new technologies and financial services have emerged.

 “For example, a growing environmental awareness has increased the focus on sustainable financial products.
-So, there are now green bonds and sustainable investment funds,” says Joe.
-“Healthcare supply chain financing is an emerging area too.
+So, there are now green bonds and sustainable investment funds,” says Brett.
+“Healthcare supply chain financing is an emerging area too.”

 “Another innovation is the tokenisation of assets, which involves converting real-world assets into digital tokens on a blockchain.
 This has led to the creation of tokenised securities and other asset-backed tokens.”